 We build our community facilities around the same pillars that we’ve built Hands of Heartland’s services around: people with developmental disabilities are first and foremost people who deserve to live, find employment, have access to educational resources, and be able to grow, develop, and interact with others throughout the community.
 Bringing this mission to reality requires that individuals with I/DD and other disabilities be provided with access to resources that empower, enable, and support them in pursuing these experiences that they might not otherwise be able to access.

 Hands of Heartland offers different types of residential services that vary in terms of their setting and the level of assistance provided.
 Being a shared living provider, we’ve established a goal for all our residential services – to help people enjoy a greater quality of life and increased independence.

 Some people with I/DD thrive better when they live at home.
 While that’s the case, they may still need assistance from a third-party.
 In such instances, one of our compassionate team members will be glad to provide all the supports that are needed.

 Day services are one of our most sought-after services.
 The day services we offer are habilitative and they’re tailored to suit the specific needs of the people who use them.

 With Nebraska’s A&D Waiver Program going into effect in August 2020, our A&D waiver services are a relatively new addition to our list of I/DD services.
 Our A&D waiver services are designed to provide support for children and adults who have I/DD challenges.
 Without our A&D waiver services, these people might end up living in a nursing home or another type of healthcare facility instead of being able to live at home.

-Too often, people who face I/DD challenges struggle to get or keep a job.
+Too often, people who have I/DD need additional supports to get or keep a job.
 Having a job, earning a living, and gaining financial independence are fundamental rights we believe everyone should enjoy.
 That’s why we’re so proud to offer vocational rehab and related services at our welcoming facility.